pierr05/e-commerce-back-end-challenge/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a readme describing the project.

 ---

+A link to the video that shows how this app works.(https://drive.google.com/file/d/1tpR1xRcMaFGcgdIAUVW8UNNKmFvBQpwy/view)

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.